lidofinance/docs/docs/contracts/staking-router.md

 - [Source code](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.8.9/StakingRouter.sol)
 - [Deployed contract](https://etherscan.io/address/0xFdDf38947aFB03C621C71b06C9C70bce73f12999)

-StakingRouter acts primarily as a registry for staking modules, each encapsulating a certain validator subset, e.g. Lido DAO-curated staking module.
+StakingRouter acts primarily as a registry for staking modules, each encapsulating a certain validator subset, e.g. Lido DAO-curated staking module [previously known as node operators registry](/contracts/node-operators/registry).
 The contract manages stake allocations and fee distribution and track important statistics about the modules.

 ## What Was It Necessary?

 Lido's overarching aim is to maintain a robust and diverse validator set.
 The previous monolithic architecture made it challenging to incorporate new mechanisms and test different validator approaches.
 To enhance flexibility and accelerate the protocol's evolution, StakingRouter was introduced.

-StakingRouter simplified the Lido protocol by replacing the monolithic registry with modular components.
+StakingRouter simplified the Lido protocol validator set scalability by replacing the monolithic registry with modular components.
 Each of these modules is responsible for managing their specific validator subsets, i.e. staking modules.

 ## What Does It Do?